agroce/universalmutator/README.md

 Go
 Solidity
 Vyper
+Fe
 ```

+(the last three are smart contract languages for the Ethereum blockchain).

 All but C, C++, and Go will try, by default, to compile the mutated
 file and use TCE to detect redundancy.
 Of course, build dependencies